-The system is a stationary X-ray system, intended for obtaining radiographic images of various portions of the human body in a clinical environment.
+Stationary X-ray device intended for obtaining radiographic images of various portions of the human body in a clinical environment.

 The system is not intended for mammography.

 1.3.2 System Overview

 The System may be configured in several different versions with a base consisting of an Image system, a cabinet and a ceiling system.